"When you begin to touch your heart or let your heart be touched, you begin to discover that it's bottomless, that

 Over the years I've learned to be a a bit more discrete about yakking about these experiences, though.

 I try not to mention these moments of Being There -- or, more correctly, just Being -- where it is likely to lead to an embarrassed silence, furtive glances toward the nearest exit -- or, possibly, somebody dialing 911!
-And, although I say that lightly, in all seriousness this has been an unfortunate reality for some folks, communicating about experiencing mystical states has been a real problem in a society that doesn't understand such things.
-I was usually able to travel under the radar.
-I was lucky.
-Even when I was homeless on the streets, I was able to stay out of jail or the psych ward.
+And, although I say that lightly, for some folks, communicating about experiencing mystical states has been a real problem in a society that doesn't understand such things.
+All to often, these experiences have been pathologized rather than been supported with skill or insight.

 Looking back, I guess I've always been a bit touched.

 Then, like many of the folks who came of age in the cultural revolution of the 60's and 70's, those childhood perceptions were reinforced again and again -- with and without the assistance of various ingested substances.
 It was just like Jesus, Buddha -- and the Beatles -- proclaimed.
 All we need is Love.
 That was the bottom line of the Real Deal.

 Yet, in the day to day reality of my life, I discovered that actually being a loving person wasn't all that easy.
 Blinded by the subconscious patterns of a deeply wounded ego, immersed in the energies of a neurotic society, I continued to roller-coaster through relationships and jobs.
 I made a lot of mistakes.
 Much of the time I could be a real jerk, failing miserably to help others, or even free myself from the suffering caused my the habitual mind states of a clueless, materialistic, society.

 Tonglen Practice, like the Lojong Teachings from which it arises, turns what our highly individualistic and competitive society sees as"common sense" on its head.
 Rather than racing ahead in a continuous effort to strengthen and fortify our egos with possessions, status and power (or even enlightenment) we turn things around.
 We choose to slow down, to feel.
 We allow our hearts to be touched by the entire gamut of human emotions.